 Fallen trees are typically only covered if they damage a structure — which means that if a tree falls “free and clear,” it’s the responsibility of the homeowner to clean it up.
 Read up on how to handle fallen trees or branches that land free and clear in your yard, a neighbor’s yard or in your street.

 Flooding is not covered under a general homeowner’s insurance policy, and homeowners who live in flood zones are encouraged to take out a separate flood insurance policy for their property.
 Read more about flood insurance here.

 What sellers should do after a storm

-If your home is listed for sale but not yet under contract, it’s important to get your home assessed immediately by an inspector.
+If your home is listed for sale, it’s important to get your home assessed immediately by an inspector.
 They can check to ensure the storm didn’t cause any new damage to your roof, foundation, siding or exterior, or to your home’s systems and appliances.

 If your home passes inspection but the property (or surrounding neighborhood) isn’t in peak condition, be sure to:

-- Have your REALTOR® press “pause” on all open houses and showings
+- Have your REALTOR® pause all open houses and showings.

 Remember, buyers are looking for leverage and seeing a neighborhood or home in disarray may cause them to bid lower.
 By working to get your home in tip-top shape again, you may not have to worry about losing money due to something that was out of your control.